 You may work with a faculty member to learn more in your chosen area or assist with his/her research.

-We also offer master’s degrees in history with a concentration in public history.
 Our history students have attended graduate school at other prestigious institutions including:

 I think the dedication for helping others, being organized with good time management, being active in the community, and learning about other people’s backgrounds have all been huge factors that will help me not just in the job market but also in life as well.
 These values are what sets La Salle apart from other […]